CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate HugRAG on a diverse suite of datasets covering complementary difficulty profiles.
-For standard evaluation, we use five established datasets: \textbf{MS MARCO} \cite{bajajMSMARCOHuman2018} and \textbf{Natural Questions} \cite{kwiatkowski-etal-2019-natural} emphasize large-scale open-domain retrieval; \textbf{HotpotQA} \cite{yangHotpotQADatasetDiverse2018} and \textbf{2WikiMultiHop} \cite{hoConstructingMultihopQA2020} require evidence aggregation; and \textbf{QASC} \cite{khotQASCDatasetQuestion2020} targets compositional scientific reasoning.
-However, these datasets often suffer from entity-centric biases and potential data leakage (memorization by LLMs).
-To rigorously test the holistic understanding capability of RAG, we introduce \textbf{HolisQA}, a dataset derived from high-quality academic papers sourced \cite{priemOpenAlexFullyopenIndex2022}.
+\paragraph{Datasets.} We evaluate CausalRAG2 on five established datasets: \textbf{MS MARCO} \cite{bajajMSMARCOHuman2018} and \textbf{Natural Questions} \cite{kwiatkowski-etal-2019-natural} emphasize large-scale open-domain retrieval; \textbf{HotpotQA} \cite{yangHotpotQADatasetDiverse2018a} and \textbf{2WikiMultiHop} \cite{hoConstructingMultihopQA2020a} require evidence aggregation; and \textbf{QASC} \cite{khotQASCDatasetQuestion2020a} targets compositional scientific reasoning.
+However, these datasets often suffer from entity-centric biases and potential data leakage.
+To test the holistic understanding capability of models, we introduce \textbf{HolisQA}, a dataset derived from high-quality academic papers \cite{priemOpenAlexFullyopenIndex2022}.
 Spanning over diverse domains (including Biology, Computer Science, Medicine, etc.), HolisQA features dense logical structures that naturally demand holistic comprehension (see more details in Appendix \ref{app:holisqa_dataset}).
 All dataset statistics are summarized in \cref{tab:dataset_stats}.
-While LLMs have demonstrated strong capabilities in identifying causality~\cite{maCausalInferenceLarge2024, dongCARETurningLLMs2025} and effectiveness in RAG~\cite{wangCausalRAGIntegratingCausal2025}, to ensure rigorous evaluation, we incorporated cross-domain expert review to validate the quality of baseline answers and confirm the legitimacy of the induced causal relations.
+While LLMs have demonstrated strong capabilities in identifying causality~\cite{maCausalInferenceLarge2025, dongCARETurningLLMs2025} and effectiveness in RAG~\cite{wangCausalRAGIntegratingCausal2025}, cross-domain experts further validated QA quality and the legitimacy of induced causal relations.